 Estimating the economic impacts attributable to Energy Trust programs is a complex process, as spending by Energy Trust-and subsequent changes in spending by program participants-unfold over a lengthy period of time.
 From this perspective, therefore, the most appropriate analytical framework for estimating the economic impacts is to classify them into the following categories:

-- Short-term economic impacts associated with changes in business activity as a direct result of changes in spending by Energy Trust programs and participants. - Long-term economic impacts associated with the subsequent changes in factor costs and optimal use of resources.
+• Short-term economic impacts associated with changes in business activity as a direct result of changes in spending by Energy Trust programs and participants.